by Budd Titlow

-While the exploration or exploitation—take your pick—of the American West was just beginning to flourish, two more of our past environmental heroes—Ralph Waldo Emerson and Henry David Thoreau—were sitting, thinking, and writing in the newly-minted Commonwealth of Massachusetts.
+While the exploration or exploitation—take your pick—of the American West was just beginning to flourish, Ralph Waldo Emerson and Henry David Thoreau were sitting, thinking, and writing in the newly-minted Commonwealth of Massachusetts.
 As the original transcendentalists, Emerson and Thoreau believed that there was much more to life than working feverishly and accruing wealth.
 Their thoughts and words were the first cries in the wilderness about living simply and compatibly with the natural world, and their words are still inspiring millions of people around the planet who want to make peace with—instead of continually exploiting—their environment.

 Emerson, generally considered the “Father of Transcendentalism,” and Thoreau’s mentor, was born in 1803.
 His most famous work, Nature —published in 1836—explained his belief that God was suffused throughout the natural world and was not a separate, divine countenance living off in some heavenly sphere.
 Meanwhile, Thoreau took the teachings he gleaned from Emerson and turned them into two books that ran completely counter to the religious and social forces that were then driving our nation’s expansion.
 Today, Thoreau’s works form a significant portion of the backbone of the US environmental movement.

 In 1849, Thoreau published his essay Civil Disobedience, which—while much less famous than his monumental work, Walden —opened many people’s eyes to the abject horrors perpetrated right in front of them.
 First and foremost among Thoreau’s described atrocities was slavery—foreshadowing the tragic war that was only slightly more than a decade away from sending the United States spiraling into the depths of human chaos and pathos.